valgars/rick-and-morty/README.md

 # Rick and Morty App

-This pet project uses the Rick and Morty API to render a database of characters, locations and episodes.
+This pet project uses the Rick and Morty API to render a database of characters and episodes.

 live demo: